SirFelingthon/Java-Python-Vector-Example/README.md

 # Java-Vs-Python Vector Example
-This Project is mainly there to show the difference between the differences of Python and Java when implementing a simple Feature like handling Vectors.
+This Project is mainly there to show the differences between Python and Java when implementing a simple Feature like handling Vectors.